Posted October 31, 2014 in Blog

 REDUCING THE APPEARANCE OF SPIDER AND VARICOSE VEINS

 In the early stages of spider and varicose veins, compression hose can be worn to improve blood flow and reduce swelling, but that’s not always convenient or effective.
+There are various health risks of spider veins that should be treated.
 Medical treatment is often the best choice for busy patients wanting to lessen the appearance of minor to moderate varicose or spider veins.
 Involving little pain and performed as an outpatient procedure, sclerotherapy treatment involves injecting a solution into problem veins using a very fine needle.
 This collapses the problematic vein and reroutes blood flow, thus diminishing the vein’s appearance at the surface of your skin.

 In sum, if you’re not showing any warning signs of greater health issues and are simply struggling with the cosmetic appearance of varicose and spider veins, sclerotherapy may be your solution.
 Contact our office today to schedule a personal consultation.